DJ Models Class 71 Project Page OO Gauge

 A single member of the Class 71 survives in preservation.
 E5001 is part of the National Collection and is in full working order.
 No Class 74s were preserved.

-For the first time, a UK OO model railway locomotive will be funded up front by the customers who will in return receive a model for their faith in signing up to this project.
-By crowd sourcing the finance for this model DJ Models are able to start work almost immediately.
-Laser scanning has been carried out and cad/cam production is in progress.
-Whereas otherwise it would take up to 2 years this process should make it possible to achieve in a much shorter timescale.
+For the first time, a UK OO model railway locomotive has been funded up front by the customers who in return received a model for their faith in signing up to this project.
+By crowd sourcing the finance for this model DJ Models were able to start work almost immediately.

 The model will feature a coreless motor, heavy chassis, directional lighting, etched grilles where possible, separate wire handrails, DCC 21 pin decoder socket with a large space for a sound speaker and sprung buffers.
 Provision within the tooling will be made for alternate slide details for the Class 74.